edalzell/statamic-charge/DOCUMENTATION.md

 ## Usage ##

-Look [here](docs/payments/one-time.md) For One Time payments
+Two options, [One Time](docs/payments/one-time.md) payments or [subscriptions](docs/payments/subscriptions.md)

+Please note that much of the payment processing now occurs on the front end, so please see the Stripe docs for what's needed.

 ### Emails ###

 #### Upcoming Payment Email ####

-This is sent according to your Stripe settings (link to stripe docs), and assumes you have the webhook set up properly
+This is sent according to your Stripe settings, and assumes you have the webhook set up properly

 In the email template, you have access to: